OpenVPN

 Client

-VyOS can not only act as an OpenVPN site-to-site or server for multiple clients.
-You can indeed also configure any VyOS OpenVPN interface as an OpenVPN client connecting to a VyOS OpenVPN server or any other OpenVPN server.
+VyOS can not only act as an OpenVPN site-to-site or server for multiple clients but you can also configure any VyOS OpenVPN interface as an OpenVPN client that connects to a VyOS OpenVPN server or any other OpenVPN server.

 Server Side